g-i-o-/fn/README.md

     describeSelf: function(){
         console.log("Hello, my name is ", this.name, ", and I am ", this.description);
     }
-}
+};

 // the robot describes itself
 robot.describeSelf();
-// Output: Hello, my name is Robot, and I am a killing machine

 // the same thing
 fn.bind(robot.describeSelf, robot)();
-// Output: Hello, my name is Robot, and I am a killing machine

 // the same thing
 fn.bind(robot.describeSelf).ctx(robot)();

-// Output: Hello, my name is Robot, and I am a killing machine
+// binds to global scope by default fn.bind(robot.describeSelf)();

+/** Output:

+Hello, my name is  Robot , and I am  a killing machine Hello, my name is  Robot , and I am  a killing machine Hello, my name is  Robot , and I am  a killing machine Hello, my name is  global scope , and I am  the default this context, harmless, but mostly unintented.

+**/
 ```